 - Drafting and advising on planning promotion agreement with regard to horticultural land

-- Advice on operation of overage agreements
+- Advice on operation of overage agreements and drafting overage provisions

 - Advice on drainage surface water from development site

 - Drafting of underlease for purpose of dividing up building

 - Assignment of interest in trust of flat

 - Advice on responsibility for state of cliff face

 - Advice for landlord regarding destruction of house let on long lease

 - Rebutting claim to flat under section 423 Insolvency Act 1986

 - Application for title of registered land based on adverse possession